daveshap/ACE_Framework/README.md

 To direct the lower Task Prosecution Layer, the Cognitive Control Layer issues specific authoritative commands:

 - **Selected Task Instructions** - Precise instructions on performing the chosen task, including directives, logic, parameters, APIs/tools to leverage, and allowable actions.

-- **Task Switching Rules** - Decision guidelines on when the current task should be interrupted and a new one initiated based on factors like timeouts, milestones, errors, or environmental triggers.
+- **Task Halting/Failure/Success** - Decision guidelines on when the current task should be interrupted and a new one initiated based on factors like timeouts, milestones, errors, or environmental triggers.

-- **Guidance on Next Tasks** - Suggestions for which tasks are likely to be most suitable when the current task is completed or switched from.
-This primes lower layers for likely next steps.
+- **Definition of Done** - Clear definition of what the success condition and desired end state look like.